Head of English: Ms J de Mink

 From the scenes of great movies to the lyrics of great songs, English is influential in everyday life and the ability to analyse and interpret the world is a vital life skill.
 By ensuring that our Wynberg Men are well grounded in the English Language we are giving them the opportunity to excel at any tertiary educational institution around the world, thereby helping them to improve the world we live in.
 Wynberg Men leave with the skills that put them a head above the rest.

-Through careful selection of set work books and poetry, the English department ensures that the boys are exposed to challenging literature that is relevant but at the same time of a very high literary standard.
+Through careful selection of set workbooks and poetry, the English department ensures that the boys are exposed to challenging literature that is relevant but at the same time of a very high literary standard.

 Other things worthy of a mention in the English Department are:

 - Our annual visit to Maynardville Open Air Theatre.
-This is usually a delightful evening out, where boys get to watch one of the current Shakespearean plays being studied, in a breath-taking natural setting of Cape Town’s historic open-air theatre.
+This is usually a delightful evening out, where boys get to watch one of the current Shakespearean plays being studied, in the breath-taking natural setting of Cape Town’s historic open-air theatre.

 - The De Beers English Olympiad.
 This is a joint initiative of the South African Council for English Education and the Grahamstown Foundation.
 The themes and examinations are designed to encourage young people to develop and express valuable opinions as part of the conversation that is needed to build a nation of critical thinkers.